microsoft/jbpf/docs/emulator.md

 1. **Dummy Emulator**: Basic emulator with no custom logic (good for testing the build setup).
 2. **Custom Emulator**: Extended with your hooks and helper functions for real test scenarios.

+## Workflow of Emulator
+Jbpf emulator is a C++ app that starts jbpf.
+- Registers custom hooks.
+- Registers custom helper functions.
+- Runs python code which users can load codelet, unload codelet, calls hooks in the similar fashion as those in JBPF C unit tests.
+- Assertions.

 ---

 ## Building the Dummy Emulator